Robbins Reef Light: Position

 The light is located on a small ridge of sand named Robyn's Rift by the Dutch settlers of the area.
 The reef is now called Robbins Reef.
 It is situated near the entrance to the Kill van Kull, a strait connecting New York Bay to Newark Bay.
 The channel is one of the most heavily used in the Port of New York and New Jersey, accessing Port Newark-Elizabeth Marine Terminal.

 History

 The name derives from the New Netherland era of the 17th century.
 In Dutch rob or robyn means seal, groups of which would sometimes lie on the reef at low tide.
-The structure is also called Kate's Light for Kate Walker who "manned" the station alone after the death of her husband Captain John Walker in 1886, until 1919.
+The structure is also called Kate's Light for Kate Walker who operated the station alone after the death of her husband Captain John Walker in 1886, until 1919.
 She rowed her children to school in Bayonne.
 Herman Westgate was the last keeper of the lighthouse before it was finally automated.
 In 2009 Robbins Reef was put up for sale under the National Historic Lighthouse Preservation Act.
 In 2011, the Noble Maritime Collection, a maritime museum on Staten Island, was granted stewardship of the light station by the U.S. General Services Administration.
-The octagonal structure near Robbins Reef Lighthouse is not the base of the original 1839 tower but rather a sewer outfall that was constructed around 1915.